AlxisHenry/epitech/README.md

 PROJECT_EXTENSION="<project_extension>" # Like <msc2026>
 ```

-Now you have just to run the `sync.sh` script !
+Now run the `sync.sh` script and follow the instructions.

 ```
 $ bash sync.sh